sulthonmb/birthday-app/README.md

 Open `.env` then edit it with your settings.
 You will need:

-- copy .env.example to .env;;
+- copy .env.example to .env
-- configure variable;
+- configure variable

 ## Running the project